-Your young adult may be long past the days of "B Mine" Valentine cards and chalky candy hearts, but that doesn't mean you can't send your college kid a little Valentine happiness in a box.
-It's not just a box of sweet Valentine treats and surprises, it's a little long-distance love and support too—and that's sweeter than any chocolate.
-So here are a few ideas for what to tuck in that Valentine's Day care package.
+Your young adult may be long past the days of "Be Mine" Valentine's Day cards and chalky candy hearts, but that doesn't mean you can't send your college kid a little Valentine happiness in a box.
+It's not just a box of sweet Valentine treats and surprises; it's a little long-distance love and support, too—and that's sweeter than any chocolate.

-A heart-shaped box of any size will please any Valentine, of course.
-Go the classic See's route, or choose high-end truffles if your kid is a gourmet chocoholic.
-Or, grab a heart-shaped box at the craft store, line it with food-safe tissue or parchment paper, and fill it with red and white M&Ms.
+A heart-shaped box of any size will please any Valentine.
+Purchase classic chocolates from a company such as See's Candy, or choose high-end truffles if your kid is a gourmet chocoholic.
+For a DIY take, grab a heart-shaped box at the craft store, line it with food-safe tissue or parchment paper, and fill it with red and white M&Ms.

 Warm and Cozy Fleece

 A colorful fleece scarf made of red, pink, and white yarn or a DIY cozy, cherry-hued blanket adds warmth and cheer in the midst of dreary winter.
-Plus they're so easy to make and will be enjoyed and appreciated during cold winter months.
+You can buy the fleece online or at a store, but they're so easy to make and will be enjoyed and appreciated during cold winter months.

 Coloring Book and Colored Pencils